-Now it’s possible to make all of your favourite dishes using silky sweet Italian meringue without even cracking an egg!
-This recipe is vegan-friendly, egg-free, dairy-free, soya-free and gluten-free!
-This meringue is made from a clever ingredient – aquafaba.
+Now it's possible to make all of your favorite dishes using silky sweet Italian meringue without even cracking an egg!
+This recipe is vegan-friendly, egg-free, dairy-free, soy-free, and gluten-free!
+This meringue is made from a clever ingredient - aquafaba.

 What is Italian meringue?

 Italian meringue involves whisking your protein, aquafaba, to stiff peaks.
 Then hot sugar syrup is added to the mixture, which is the main difference between Italian and French meringue, which is made by whisking in regular sugar granules.
-The sugar syrup is heated to 240°F and then adding to the whipped aquafaba to create a stable and viscous meringue which holds it’s shape and is perfect as a topping for many desserts.
+The sugar syrup is heated to 240°F and then added to the whipped aquafaba to create a stable and viscous meringue that holds its shape and is perfect as a topping for many desserts.

 What is aquafaba?

 Aquafaba is the viscous liquid leftover from cooking chickpeas or other white legumes.
 Sounds yucky?
-I thought so too, but honestly, you won’t be able to taste it at all!
-The flavour is completely neutral once whipped up and the substance will take on the flavour and sweetness of the sugar you’re using.
+I thought so too, but honestly, you won't be able to taste it at all!
+The flavor is completely neutral once whipped up and the substance will take on the flavor and sweetness of the sugar you're using.

 - Aquafaba: This is the egg white replacer and the main ingredient for the vegan Italian meringue.
 It becomes light and foamy when air is incorporated, just like egg whites.

 - Cream of tartar: This is a form of tartaric acid, otherwise known as potassium bitartrate.
-It’s actually a bi-product of wine making and used widely in baking.
-This acid works as a stabiliser for the whipped aquafaba – giving a more stable and stiff end result.
+It’s actually a by-product of winemaking and is used widely in baking.
+This acid works as a stabilizer for the whipped aquafaba – giving a more stable and stiff end result.

 - You'll also need some water (which I don't usually list as an ingredient but it's an integral part of the recipe!)

 How to make vegan Italian meringue (with step-by-step images)